decentralized-identity/bbs-signature/draft-irtf-cfrg-bbs-signatures.md

 Throughout the operations of this signature scheme, each message that is signed is paired with a specific generator (point in G1).
 Specifically, if a generator `H_1` is multiplied with `msg_1` during signing, then `H_1` MUST be multiplied with `msg_1` in all other operations (signature verification, proof generation and proof verification).

-Aside from the message generators, the scheme uses two additional generators: `Q_1` and `Q_2`.
-The first (`Q_1`), is used for the blinding value (`s`) of the signature.
-The second generator (`Q_2`), is used to sign the signature's domain, which binds both the signature and generated proofs to a specific context and cryptographically protects any potential application-specific information (for example, messages that must always be disclosed etc.).
+Aside from the message generators, the scheme uses one additional generator `Q_2` to sign the signature's domain, which binds both the signature and generated proofs to a specific context and cryptographically protects any potential application-specific information (for example, messages that must always be disclosed etc.).

 ### Serializing to octet strings